railsbridge-boston/cookbook/eventbrite.md

 6. Re-evaluate the number of tickets available.

     The fire code limits us to 120 people (participants and TAs both) at the NERD center.
-We aim for 1 TA per 3 participants, so that's about 90 participants and 30 TAs.
+We aim for 1 TA per 4 participants, so that's about 96 participants and 24 TAs and organizers.
 For workshop 7 (January) we started with 110 tickets, which was about perfect - 89 participants after cancellations, 82 showed up.
 For workshops 5 and 6 we kept 90 available, churned through the waitlist, and had about 50 attendees.
 We've been raising the initial number of tickets.